Archer artillery system

-The Archer artillery system, or Archer – FH77BW L52, or Artillerisystem 08, is a Swedish self-propelled howitzer system.
+The Archer artillery system, or Archer – FH77 BW L52, or Artillerisystem 08, is a Swedish self-propelled howitzer system.
 The main piece of the system is a fully automated 155 mm L52 (52-calibre-long) gun-howitzer and a M151 Protector remote-controlled weapon station mounted on a modified 6×6 chassis of the Volvo A30D all-terrain articulated hauler.
 The crew and engine compartment is armoured and the cab is fitted with bullet and fragmentation-resistant windows.
 The system also includes an ammunition resupply vehicle, a support vehicle, BONUS submunitions, and M982 Excalibur guided projectiles.

-Its superior attack range and exceptional maneuverability makes it ideal for counter-battery fire.
+The howitzer's superior attack range and exceptional maneuverability makes it ideal for counter-battery fire.